“I just want it GONE and out of my life FOREVER!”

 But trust me.
 You want to do this NOW.
 Ignoring my retirement savings as a new graduate was one of my biggest financial mistakes.
 You NEED to take care of your future

 At a minimum, if your workplace is offering an employer match, take the match!!
 It’s free money.
 Who says no to free money?

 Even if you don’t get a match, you still get so many benefits by contributing to a tax-deferred account.
 By contributing, you’re lowering your taxable income as well as giving your money a chance to grow tax-deferred for decades.
 Don’t ignore this perk.

 5. Am I paying off my student debt the right way?

 News flash: Student debt has gotten really complicated.
 Which also means that paying it back has also gotten complicated.

-I have an entire category devoted to student debt, as well as a Student Loan advice resource page.
 The main takeaway: do NOT automatically dismiss the importance of looking at all of your options.
 Educate yourself on all the repayment plans and make an informed choice.

 Student debt repayment now requires a serious strategy because it is so different from other types of debt.
 Your repayment strategy from 5 years ago may not be the best strategy for you right now.
 By committing to aggressive debt pay off, you may be shutting yourself off to options that will improve your overall financial health.
 You won’t know until you do some research first.